jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 * I add the text for the test like I did with ``test_magic.py`` inside the :ref:`quotes ("")<quotes>` I just added to ``makePythonTdd.ps1``

   ..
-CAUTION:: Indentation_ is important in Python_, I use 4 spaces as convention in this book, see :PEP:`Python Style Guide <8>` for more
+CAUTION:: Indentation_ is important in Python_, I use 4 spaces as convention in this book, see rge :PEP:`Python Style Guide <8>` for more

   .. code-block:: PowerShell
     :linenos:
-    :emphasize-lines: 8-21
+    :emphasize-lines: 7-20

     mkdir magic
     cd magic